 Statistical Analyses

-Effect of treatments on growth (%), calcification ratio, and relative spine length were analysed using a linear mixed-effects model with lmer in the lme4 package (Bates, et al. 2015).
-Temperature and pH were fixed factors and individual urchins were included as random effects.
-A type II analysis of deviance table using Wald chi-square tests was generated using the R package car (Fox et al. 2019).
+Effect of temperature and CO2 treatments on growth (%), calcification ratio, and relative spine length were analysed using a linear mixe effects models with lmer in the lme4 package (Bates, et al. 2015) in R Statistical Programming (citation).
+Temperature and pH were included as fixed effects with individual urchin included as a random intercept in cases of repeated measures.
+Significance of effects was determined using a type II analysis of deviance (ANOVA) table with Wald chi-square tests in the car package (Fox et al. 2019).
 Alpha was set to 0.05 for all analyses.
 Residuals were checked for normality and confirmed with the Shapiro-Wilk test and homogeniety of variance was confirmed using Levene’s test.
 Post hoc contrast analyses were conducted using estimated marginal means (EMMs) in package emmeans (Lenth et al., 2018).
-For effect of treatments on number of spines dropped, data were not normal and were therefore analyzed using the nonparametric Kruskall-Wallis test followed by a post hoc Dunn’s Test with a Bonferonni adjustment (Alexis Dinno, 2017).
-Data visualization and analysis was conducted using the programs JMP® Pro 13.1.0 and R Version 1.2.1335 (R Core Team, 2018).
+Analysis of dropped spines was conducted using a non-parametric Kruskal-Wallis test followed by a post hoc Dunn’s Test with a Bonferonni adjustment (Alexis Dinno, 2017) as the normality assumption was violated.
+Data visualization and analysis was conducted using the programs JMP® Pro 13.1.0 (citation?) and R Version 1.2.1335 (R Core Team, 2018).
+Open access citation (depending on what your committee wants)?
+Could be something like: Data and scripts to produce analysis and figures are available at github.com/Sesnos_project.

 RESULTS